 For senior citizens who are 60 years of age or higher, but less than 80 years

 4.9 (1,067 ratings)

 For senior citizens who are more than 80 years

 It can be inferred that India follows a partial progressive tax system since we can clearly observe that every year the government produces a ‘Budget’ according to which the tax slabs and tax rates are levied.
 However, it has been observed that there is no balance between India’s direct and indirect taxes – the base for the direct tax is too small in comparison to indirect taxes that are too large in accordance.
-As consequence, the tax revenue incurred by the government is too low.
+As a consequence, the tax revenue incurred by the government is too low.
 As per official reports, only 1.6% of the population in India pays taxes.

-Many economists believe that GST is more of regressive in nature because the poor sect of people ends up paying a greater proportion of their income on consumption.
+Many economists believe that GST is more regressive in nature because the poor sect of people ends up paying a greater proportion of their income on consumption.
 For example, in the current GST taxation, biscuits are levied at 18% whereas gold is charged at 3%.
-This indicates that consumption of very economic things which should be easily available in a much cheaper rate is an expensive purchase for the lesser-income group of people.
+This indicates that consumption of very economic things that should be easily available at a much cheaper rate is an expensive purchase for the lesser-income group of people.
 India needs to be more progressive in order to maintain a sound balance of income distribution and uniform economic growth for a better future.